JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

 You can run your multiplatform application for both [Android](#run-your-application-on-android) or [iOS](#run-your-application-on-ios) from IntelliJ IDEA.

+If you have explored the expect/actual mechanism earlier, you can see "[1]" added to the greeting for Android and "[2]" added for iOS.

 ### Run your application on Android

 1. In the list of run configurations, select **composeApp**.